Cell-probe model: Overview

-The cell-probe model is a minor modification of the random-access machine model, itself a minor modification of the counter machine model, in which computational cost is only assigned to accessing units of memory called cells.
+The cell-probe model is a modification of the random-access machine model, in which computational cost is only assigned to accessing memory cells.

+The model is intended for proving lower bounds on the complexity of data structure problems.

-In this model, computation is framed as a problem of querying a set of memory cells.
-The problem has two phases: the preprocessing phase and the query phase.
+One type of such problems has two phases: the preprocessing phase and the query phase.
 The input to the first phase, the preprocessing phase, is a set of data from which to build some structure from memory cells.
-The input to the second phase, the query phase, is a query datum.
-The problem is to determine if the query datum was included in the original input data set.
-Operations are free except to access memory cells.
+The input to the second phase, the query phase, is a query parameter.
+The query has to consult the data structure in order to compute its result; for example, a query may be asked to determine if the query parameter was included in the original input data set.

-This model is useful in the analysis of data structures.
-In particular, the model clearly shows a minimum number of memory accesses to solve a problem in which there is stored data on which we would like to run some query.
+Another type of problem involves both update operations, that modify the data structure, and query operations.
+For example, an update may add an element to the structure, or remove one.
+In both cases, the cell-probe complexity of the data structure is characterized by the number of memory cells accessed during preprocessing, query and (if relevant) update.

+The cell probe complexity is a lower bound on the time complexity of the corresponding operations on a random-access machine, where memory transfers are part of the operations counted in measuring time.

 An example of such a problem is the dynamic partial sum problem.

 History

-In Andrew Yao's 1981 paper "Should Tables Be Sorted?", Yao described the cell-probe model and used it to give a minimum number of memory cell "probes" or accesses necessary to determine whether a given query datum exists within a table stored in memory.
+Andrew Yao's 1981 paper "Should Tables Be Sorted?" is considered as the introduction of the cell-probe model.
+Yao used it to give a minimum number of memory cell "probes" or accesses necessary to determine whether a given query datum exists within a table stored in memory.
+In 1989, Fredman and Saks initiated the study of cell probe lower bounds for dynamic data-structure problems (i.e., involving updates and queries), and introduced the notation CPROBE(b) for the cell-probe model assuming that a memory cell (word) consists of b bits.